Home

 Bible Study Online

-So we move forward and we now read that sometime had gone by and it's at this point, we find that Abraham's camp had some kind of run-in with some of Abimelech's servants.
-This spat dealt with a situation that would involved a water-well that the two camps had access to.
-It wouldn't be long before Abimelech's servants would end up claiming possession of the water-well from Abraham's camp, which involved and was done through force and intimidation.
+However, we now begin to move forward.
+The Sacred Record would reveal that some time had passed.
+And it's at this point that we find Abraham's camp had some run-ins with some of Abimelech's servants.
+Understand that this spat involved a situation related to a water well that both camps had access to.
+However, it wouldn't be long before Abimelech's servants would end up claiming possession of the water well from Abraham's camp.
+And to make matters worse, Abimelech's servants would do this through tactics that involved force and intimidation

-Now this didn't sit well with Abraham and he was very upset with Abimelech's camp because of what had happen.
-Now it's possible to assume that Abimelech did not know or had given his servants orders to claim possession of the water-well?
-The reason for this assumption is for the mere fact that when this account is introduced, we find that it was Abimelech coming to resolve this matter with Abraham, and not the other way around:
+Now, understand that this didn't sit well with Abraham, and because of this situation, he would become distraught with Abimelech's camp.
+Now, it's possible to assume that Abimelech did not know or had given his servants specific orders when it came to claiming possession of the water well.
+Now, the reason why I'm suggesting that he didn't know deals with the way Abimelech had reacted to the situation.
+For we find that it was Abimelech coming to resolve this matter with Abraham.
+And not the other way around:

 "...God is with you in everything that you do.
 Now swear to me here before God that you will not deal falsely with me or my children or my descendants..." -- (Genesis 22-23)